 As much as I love peaches…I must admit…

-THERE IS NO COOKING EMOJI SUFFICIENT TO ARTICULATE MY PAIN AT PEFECTING PEACH PIE!
+THERE IS NO COOKING EMOJI SUFFICIENT TO ARTICULATE MY PAIN AT PERFECTING PEACH PIE!

-I have tried several different methods, more times than I care to admit, before settling on a recipe that works (adapted from America’s test kitchen and my wife’s family recipe).
+I have tried several different methods, more times than I care to admit, before settling on a recipe that works (adapted from America’s test kitchen and a family recipe).